Wood-Adrian/Spheres-VS-Cubes/README.md

 - [devkitPro](https://github.com/devkitPro/installer)
 - [GRRLIB](https://github.com/GRRLIB/GRRLIB)

-### Build Environment
+### Development Environment
 I used Visual Studio 2022 with the following project include directories:
 ```
 path\to\your\devkitPro\libogc\include
-path\to\your\devkitPro\GRRLIB\GRRLIB-4.5.1\GRRLIB\GRRLIB
+path\to\your\GRRLIB\GRRLIB-4.5.1\GRRLIB\GRRLIB
 path\to\current\project\build
 path\to\current\project\include
 ```
 ### Build
+Before building, ensure that you have devkitPro (including devkitPPC) and GRRLIB installed (i.e., devkitPPC available in the environment, and GRRLIB installed inside `devkitPro\portlibs\wii\`).
 Run the Makefile provided at the root of this project (`make` inside of the console).
 A .elf and .dol file will be created in the root of the project.
-Rename the file to `boot.dol` and place it inside of a folder inside the \apps\ folder of your wii's sd card (`sd:\apps\gameFolder\boot.dol`).
+Rename the .dol file to `boot.dol` and place it inside of a folder inside the \apps\ folder of your wii's sd card (`sd:\apps\exampleFolder\boot.dol`).
 This can then be ran through the Homebrew Channel.

-Note that in its current form, this project requires extra files provided through the releases page, otherwise elements of the game will not work (or the game will crash).
+Note that in its current form, this project requires extra files provided through the releases page, otherwise elements of the game will not work (or the game will crash, i haven't tested it).

 ## Credits / Tools Used
 - [devkitPro](https://devkitpro.org/)